evsamsonov/trengin/README.md

 ## How to implement a trading strategy

 Trading strategy interface.

 ```go
 type Strategy interface {
 	Run(ctx context.Context, actions Actions) error
 }
 ```

-В методе `Run` реализуется логика торговой стратегии. Здесь может быть анализ текущих данных, открытие позиции, анализ данных по открытой позиции для закрытия или для изменения условной заявки (перестановка стопа в безубыток, трейлинг стоп и т. п.).

-Method `Run` allow to implement trading strategy logic.
-It may contain current data analysis, open or close position, track current positions, change conditional order (break-even, trailing stop, etc).

-Должно останаливаться на ctx.Done
+The `Run` method implements the logic of trading strategy.
+It can contain analysis of current data, opening and closing positions, tracking current positions, modifying conditional orders.
+It must stop on context Done signal.

 You can send `OpenPositionAction`, `ClosePositionAction`, `ChangeConditionalOrderAction` in `actions` channel.
-Use constructor to create it.
-Trading engine crashed if you send unexpected type.
+Trading engine crashed if get unexpected type.

-В канал торговых действий можно отправить экземпляры `OpenPositionAction`, `ClosePositionAction`, `ChangeConditionalOrderAction`.
-Создаются через конструкторы. При отправке неожидаемых типов торговый движок завершит работу с ошибкой.

 ### OpenPositionAction